How to track business expenses, what expenses are, and why it's important to keep track of business expenses.

 “How are you really doing?” isn’t just a question we (try to) answer in therapy.
 It’s also one that you need to ask yourself as a business owner—especially when it comes to finances.
 The good news?
 Finding out the answer is pretty easy.

-To get you started on the pathway to financial discovery, we’ll use this article to review how to keep track of business expenses in just four easy steps:
+To get started, we’ll go over how to keep track of business expenses in just four easy steps:

-Need a bit of TLDR on the topic of tracking business expenses before you dive into the details?
+Need a TLDR on tracking business expenses before we dive in?
 We’ve got you (and your expenses) covered.
 Here are some quick tips and takeaways:

-• Store your receipts: To make this easy, digitize all your receipts with a receipt scanner.
+• Store your receipts: To make this easy, digitize all your receipts with a receipts scanner.

-• Don’t do it alone: Use software to categorize and keep your expenses all in one place.
+• Don’t do it alone: Use software to categorize and keep your expenses in one place.

 • Keep things separate: Have a dedicated business bank account and card.